-Yoga, Breathing and asana can help people with COPD (Chronic Obstructive Lung Disease) and other lung diseases.
+Yoga asana and Breathing can help people with COPD (Chronic Obstructive Lung Disease) and other lung diseases.

 COPD (Chronic obstructive lung disease) is the fifth leading cause of disability and is touted to be the third leading cause of death in the world by 2030, according to WHO ‘global burden of disease.’